caelen00000/nuclei/README.md

 # nuclei

+This is a work-in-progress guide on replicating my pupa developmental snRNASeq analysis.
+I'm trying to make it as painless to run as is possible, but I'm sure I've forgotten several key points.
+Let me know if you run into any issues you can't fix on your own.

+Also, I'll note that you shouldn't just blindly run stuff.
+Read the code beforehand and try to vaguely understand what's going on.
+Particularly, I've hardcoded a lot of file locations that may or may not apply to you.
+Also, a lot of my scripts and the tools they call have fun options that I probably failed to mention here.

 ## Setup

 I'm assuming you are running this on the lab workstation.
 With a little effort, everything here should be replicable on other Windows and/or Linux systems (Macs would take some work) with the appropriate hardware, i.e a lot of memory (maybe ~32GB, likely more) and a recent Nvidia (or AMD, with some hacks) dedicated GPU.